 To transform raw data into usable information, data scientists must follow the six main steps in the data processing cycle.

 The first step in the data processing cycle is the collection of raw data.
 Data is pulled from sources such as the company’s point-of-sale systems and mailing lists, usually stored in the company’s data lakes and warehouse.
+Another source of raw data that is becoming increasingly important to companies is website data collection, which involves collecting information about how users interact with a website or online.
 In addition, the type of raw data collected has a massive impact on the output produced.
 That’s why scientists aim to gather raw data from accurate sources to ensure that the subsequent findings are valid and usable.

 The second step in the data processing cycle includes data preparation.
 During preparation, data scientists sort and filter the raw data, check for errors, and remove redundant, incomplete, or inaccurate data.
 This step aims to ensure that only the highest quality data is fed into the processing unit.

 Data input is the first stage in which data is converted into usable information.
 First, data scientists enter clean and high-quality data into their systems, such as their customer relationship management (CRM) software.
 Next, data is converted into a machine-readable format and fed into the processing unit through input sources such as a keyboard, mouse, scanner, and magnetic ink character reader (MICR).

 In the fourth stage, the data inputted to the system is processed for interpretation using machine learning algorithms to generate the desired output.
 The process may vary depending on the source of data being processed, such as data lakes or connected devices.
 The intended use of the output, such as determining customer needs or understanding medical diagnoses from connected devices, may also alter the process slightly.